Tobbe/rw-rsc-ai-jsx/README.md

 Repo demonstrating the RedwoodJS React Server Components implementation

-This app shows using a Server Function as a `<form>` action to call the OpenAI api using [ai-jsx](https://www.npmjs.com/package/ai-jsx)
+This app shows using a Server Function as an action to call the OpenAI api using [ai-jsx](https://www.npmjs.com/package/ai-jsx)

 ## How to run